 - Young adults, especially those between ages 15 and 24

 Several complications can occur immediately or soon after a traumatic brain injury.
-Severe injuries increase the risk of a greater number of complications and more-severe complications.
+Severe injuries increase the risk of a greater number and more-severe complications.

 Moderate to severe traumatic brain injury can result in prolonged or permanent changes in a person's state of consciousness, awareness or responsiveness.
 Different states of consciousness include: